1) Motor control

-The PFx Brick is an electronic brick element designed to offer three major functions for your LEGO® creations: 1) Motor control, 2) Lighting effects and 3) Sound effects.
-These functions are controlled using any LEGO® Power Functions™ InfraRed (IR) remote control.
+These functions are controlled using any LEGO® Power Functions™ InfraRed (IR) remote control or via smart-phone connected via Bluetooth.
 The actions the PFx Brick performs are configured using the PFx App software.
 The App is also used to load sound files on to the PFx Brick.
 Once configured, the PFx Brick can be built into your LEGO® creation transforming it with the magic of light, sound, and animation!

 Well, the PFx Brick is a lot more than just a motor control brick!
 We LEGO® fans are lucky that we have a thriving ecosystem of alternative electronic controllers such as the awesome SBrick and BuWizz.
 These controllers are aimed specifically at motor control applications where multiple motor channels and radio control via Bluetooth technology was a priority.
 The PFx Brick on the other hand, was designed to offer two new capabilities that we believe have been missing from LEGO® models: advanced Lighting and Sound effects.
 Futhermore, we wanted these features to be super-easy to use.
-Therefore, we chose Power Functions™ IR remote control rather than Bluetooth radio technology.
-We believe the simplicity of instantly using your existing Power Functions™ remote controls instead of depending on a smart-phone or tablet based control app has a lot of appeal to many users.
-Furthermore, we exploit much more control possibilities from these remotes than a standard LEGO® IR receiver.
+Therefore, the PFx Brick offers remote control using IR remote control and Bluetooth radio technology.
+We believe the simplicity of instantly using your existing Power Functions™ remote controls in addition to using a smart-phone or tablet based control app has a lot of appeal to many users.

 Not at all!
 In fact, the PFx Brick was initially designed to bring advanced control features for use with LEGO® trains.
 We realized very quickly that the PFx Brick was in fact suitable for just about any LEGO® theme or model.
 We have successfully built demo models for LEGO® themes such as Trains, City, Technic, Space, and even themes like Nexo Knights™ and Friends™!
 We’ve spent a great deal of engineering effort to make the PFx Brick as compact and discreet as possible so that it can be successfully installed into models of all shapes and sizes.

-Fundamentally, the PFx Brick works just like your LEGO® Power Functions IR receiver.
-It receives messages from the IR remote control which tell the PFx Brick to perform actions like activating a motor.
+Fundamentally, the PFx Brick works just like a LEGO® Power Functions IR receiver or third party controller like the SBrick.
+It receives messages either from IR remotes or Bluetooth connected smart-phones/tablets which tell the PFx Brick to perform actions like activating a motor.
 However, unlike the LEGO® IR receiver, you get to tell the PFx Brick what actions to perform for any remote control event.
-Also it doesn’t have to be one action performed in response to an IR message, it can be a combination of actions involving motors, lights, and sound.
+Also it doesn’t have to be one action performed in response to a message, it can be a combination of actions involving motors, lights, and sound.
 Your Power Functions™ IR remote is transformed into a powerful control device, capable of initiating limitless actions involving not only motor control, but lighting and sound effects too!
 Furthermore, the PFx Brick can be told to perform certain actions everytime it starts up.
 This is useful for models where particular lighting and sound effects are run continuously but don’t require you to turn them on or off.

 Easy!
 Connect the PFx Brick via USB to any Windows or Mac computer and use the free PFx App.
 The PFx Brick does not require any special drivers or operating system configuration and works completely Plug-n-Play.
 The App allows you to customize your PFx Brick settings such as its name, power-saving modes, audio settings, and much more.
 Each motor channel can be customized and tuned for speed profiles, acceleration, braking, and many other features.
 Audio files can be loaded and organized on to the brick.
-And lastly, you can customize what the PFx Brick will do for any IR remote control event, such as pressing a button or rotating a wheel.
-You can customize different events for every IR channel 1 to 4 giving you dozens of potential control options.
+And lastly, you can customize what the PFx Brick will do for any remote control event, such as pressing a button or rotating a wheel.
 Once you’re happy with your configuration, save it to the PFx Brick and it will be permanently stored until you decide to change it again later.
-You can also save your configuration or “profile” to your computer file system for backup, sharing with others, or for use on another PFx Brick.
+You can also save your configuration or “profile” to your computer file system for backup, sharing with others, or for use on another PFx Brick!

 Yes!
 Connect your PFx Brick to your computer and use the PFx App to change its setup or profile as many times as you want.
 Your setup will remain securely on the PFx Brick until you decide to change it again.